zachlop1/5Gdocumentation/docs/source/ARAranExperiment3.rst

    :align: center

 * Now you will need to click on Site 1 and setup a site with which you will setup these resources.
 You can choose any instaGENI that has a green check.
-For this example we will use “Ohio State University InstaGENI”
+For this example we will use **Ohio State University InstaGENI**

 .. figure:: /images/geni6.png
    :alt: 5Gdocumentation
    :align: center

-* Next, Near the top right corner, click on your name and choose the option “SSH Keys”.
-Click the option “generate and download an SSH keypair”
+* Next, Near the top right corner, click on your name and choose the option **SSH Keys**.
+Click the option **generate and download an SSH keypair**

 .. figure:: /images/geni7.png
    :alt: 5Gdocumentation